Academic Essays

 How Popular Culture Launders Torture

-In: Guantanamo: Twenty Years After, ed. by Sara Birch, Richard Kotter, Hugh Sandeman and Andy Worthington.
+In: The Long Road to Closing Guantanamo: Action, Accountability and Justice, ed. by Sara Birch, Richard Kotter, Hugh Sandeman and Andy Worthington.
+Ethics Press, 2025.

 Target Confirmed: Drone Visuality, Dehumanization, and the Weeping Soldier in Eye in the Sky